We Can Help

 - Chronic fatigue

-Luckily, with proper treatment, you can begin to reverse the harmful effects of sleep apnea.
-If you or a loved one has sleep apnea, schedule a consultation at our sleep apnea clinic by calling (613) 454-1854.
-If you’re diagnosed with sleep apnea, we can begin treatment right away.
+Sleep apnea won’t go away on its own.
+Luckily, with proper treatment, you can begin to reverse any harmful effects of sleep apnea.
+If you’re experiencing sleep apnea, schedule a consultation with Dr. Dahan at our Ottawa sleep apnea clinic by calling (613) 454-1854.
+If you’re diagnosed with sleep apnea, we’ll create the right treatment plan for you.

-There are a few natural remedies that may help alleviate your symptoms.
-However, the best way to put an end to your pain is to use natural remedies in conjunction with trusted techniques.
-Natural remedies include:
+While there are a few natural remedies that may help alleviate your symptoms, the best way to end your pain is by combining natural remedies with trusted techniques.
+Some natural remedies include:

 - Eating softer foods